-To become an Approved Motorcycle Instructor(AMI), you must complete three qualifying tests.
-Part 1 will test your theory knowledge, Part 2 will test your riding ability and fitness and Part 3 will test your ability to instruct learner motorcycle drivers.
+To become an AMI, you must complete three qualifying tests.
+Part 1 tests your theory knowledge, Part 2 tests your riding ability and fitness, and Part 3 tests your ability to instruct learner motorcycle drivers.

 Becoming an AMI

-You must complete and pass all three tests, in order, within a two year period.
-If you fail any part of the examination process three times, you will have to wait two years from the date you first sat the theory test before beginning the examination process again.
-The three tests are:
+You must pass all three tests, in order, within two years.
+If you fail any of the tests three times, you must wait two years from the date you first sat the theory test before beginning the process again.

 Can I become an AMI if I am disabled?

-If you have a disability you can still apply to become an AMI provided the details of your restrictions on your licence are sent with your initial application to ensure suitable arrangements are made to facilitate your needs.
+Yes.
+The the details of the restrictions on your licence must be sent with your application to make sure suitable arrangements are made to meet your needs.

 What else do I need to be an AMI?

-- hold a current full Northern Ireland, Great Britain or Community (EC/EEC) motorcycle licence
+- currently hold a full NI, Great Britain or Community (EC/EEC) motorcycle licence

-- have held one of the above licences for a total of four years out of the past six years
+- have held the licence for a total of four years out of the past six years

-- have not been disqualified from motorcycle riding/driving in any part of the four years preceding the date of your application
+- have not been disqualified from motorcycle riding/driving in any part of the four years before the date of your application

 How do I apply?